Qarj/puppeteer-cucumber-example/README.md

 When('I select a recruiter type of {string}', selectRecruiterType);
 ```

-Finally, we update `hooks.js` to write out a screenshot and the DOM on failure
+Finally, we update `hooks.js` to write out a screenshot and the DOM on failure.

+Note that in the `Before` hook we make scenario name, and a filename safe version
+of the name available to the shared context.
 ```
+// features/hooks.js

 const { After, Before, AfterAll } = require('cucumber');
 const scope = require('./support/scope');
 var fs = require('fs');